KittyCAD/documentation/content/posts/security-orbit.md

 |----------|------------|
 | Low      | Low        |

 The production frontend serves readable, non-minified JavaScript (and/or exposes source maps).
-This eases reverse engineering of client logic, endpoints, and endpoints.
+This eases reverse engineering of client logic and endpoints.

 ### Exploit Scenario